pandatix/godepgraph/example/README.md

 This example's goal is to illustrate how a vulnerability laying in source code can propagate through Constituent Systems and affect the security posture of the overall System of Systems.

-A complexity in this scenario is in the essence of the infrastructure: it has been made to host cybersecurity training, so is hardened to host vulnerable services adjacently to sensitive systems (e.g. the CTF platform).
+A complexity in this scenario is in the essence of the infrastructure: it is hosting a cybersecurity platform, so has been hardened to host vulnerable services adjacently to sensitive systems (e.g. the CTF platform).
+In this context, we also expect to evaluate the quality of the analysis through pivots by hosting components.

 ## Step-by-step